Time and Materials vs Fixed Price Contracts

 As you can see, this model requires client more involvement into the process after signing the contract, but it also allows to properly review and evaluate development.

-In our experience, most app development companies prefer to work using the time and material pricing model.
+In our experience, most app development companies prefer to work using the time and materials pricing model.
 It allows creating user-friendly products that are suitable for the modern mobile market as good as possible.

 - Due to the high flexibility, you can implement changes, shift the focus or adjust the project to the evolving requirements as you go.